 - If you’re looking for a way to differentiate yourself, a combination resume format can allow you to highlight specialized knowledge or relevant skills even without a ton of work experience.

-- Your summary is the best place to speak to your strengths and make an impact.
+- The summary of your production assistant resume is the best place to speak to your strengths and make an impact.
 Offer only the most important details to encourage a hiring manager to keep reading.

 - You can highlight your passion for the industry through your education section and any relevant coursework or degrees.